Gabriella Taylor

-Gabriella Patricia Taylor (born 7 March 1998) is an inactive British tennis player.
+Gabriella Patricia Taylor (born 7 March 1998) is a British former tennis player.

-Taylor has won six singles and two doubles titles on the ITF Circuit.
+Taylor won six singles and two doubles titles on the ITF Women's Circuit.
 On 12 December 2018, she reached her best singles ranking of world No. 162.
 On 19 March 2018, she peaked at No. 479 in the WTA doubles rankings.
+Taylor retired from tennis in 2020.

-Personal life
+Early life

 Taylor was born on 7 March 1998 in Southampton, to a British father from Newcastle and a Bulgarian mother from Plovdiv.

-She started playing tennis at the age of four.
-She began to play in local tennis groups in Southampton’s David Lloyd until coaches saw her potential to take her on with individual lessons.
 She moved to Marbella, Spain at the age of 13 to further her tennis career and to Barcelona at 19.
-She turned pro at the age of 16.
+She turned professional at the age of 16.

-In 2020, Taylor opened up about her struggles with her mental health issues such as anxiety and depression.
-As of 2022, she is taking an indefinite break from tennis, working as a freelance artist and pursuing a degree at the University of the Arts London.

 Career

 Juniors

-At the 2012 'British Junior National Championships' Taylor became Under-14 girls' singles winner beating Katie Swan in the final 7–6(7), 6–3.
+At the 2012 'British Junior National Championships' Taylor became under-14 girls' singles winner beating Katie Swan in the final 7–6(7), 6–3.
 Later in the year she was runner-up at the world's most prestigious junior tournament Junior Orange Bowl losing to Maia Lumsden 6–3, 7–5, both players having been semifinalists in that year's European equivalent the Petits As.
-The following year the two players teamed up to become Under-16 British National Junior Champions in the Doubles competition.
+The following year the two players teamed up to become Under-16 British National Junior Champions in the doubles competition.